Yaskawa-Global/motoros2/doc/ros_api.md

 Type: `motoros2_interfaces/srv/AbortPointQueue` (added by this fork; see `srv/AbortPointQueue.srv` in the pinned `motoros2_interfaces`)

-Stop message processing, discard every trajectory point the controller has already accepted, and exit the active motion mode.
+Stop point-queue message processing, discard every trajectory point the controller has already accepted, and exit point-queue motion mode.
-The request is empty: the abort is unconditional and takes no arguments.
+The request is empty.
+Calls made when point-queue mode is not active are rejected without affecting FollowJointTrajectory.

 Unlike `stop_traj_mode`, this service does **not** refuse when the increment queue is non-empty — that is exactly the situation it exists to resolve.
-It always exits the motion mode, whatever the queue holds.
+Once an abort is attempted in point-queue mode, it exits that mode whatever the queue holds.
 Discarding accepted motion is the intended behaviour, not a side effect: this is the escalation path for when a graceful stop cannot be honoured (for example when `stop_traj_mode` has just refused).

 The response reports: